RoheLab/fastRG/README.md

 should know about.
 First there are options that affect the latent factor
 sampling:

 - `expected_degree`: Set the expected average degree of the graph by scaling sampling probabilities.
 We *strongly, strongly* recommend that you always set this option.
 If you do not, it is easy accidentally sample from large and dense graphs.

 - `expected_density`: Set the expected density of the graph by scaling sampling probabilities.
 You cannot specify both `expected_degree` and `expected_density` at the same time.

 In the second stage of graph sampling, the options are:

 - `poisson_edges`: Either `TRUE` or `FALSE` depending on whether you would like a Bernoulli graph or a Poisson multi-graph.
 Scaling via `expected_degree` assumes a Poisson multi-graph, with some limited exceptions.

 - `allow_self_edges`: Whether nodes should be allowed to connect to themselves.
 Either `TRUE` or `FALSE`.

-## Known issues

-Sampling blockmodels with very small numbers of nodes (or blockmodels with the number of blocks `k` on the same order as `n`) results in a degeneracy that can cause issues.

 ## Related work